 To reap the benefits of accepting Apple Pay, you must let customers know it’s a payment option.

-If you have a website enabled for Apple Pay, your developer will place a Pay With Apple Pay button on your checkout page.
+If your website is enabled for Apple Pay, your developer will place a Pay With Apple Pay button on your checkout page.
 You can also download the Apple Pay digital mark and put it on your website and printed materials.

 Business owners can go to Apple’s Places on Maps website and “claim” their business place.
 Once you do this, your business location will appear on Apple Maps; you can add an Apple Pay icon to your Apple Maps listing and everywhere your business appears across all Apple devices.